??

 • Click OK to save.

-• Repeat this process to add Malware Patrol’s DNS-over-HTTPS Servers and Scam Domains feeds as EDLs.
+• Repeat this process to add Malware Patrol’s DNS-over-HTTPS Servers as an EDL.

 34) Once again click Commit in the upper right hand corner to save your changes.
 Make sure the result is successful in the Commit Status window that appears after the process has completed.